December 13, 2020 5 min read

 They carried some sizes in narrower and wider widths too.
 I'm on the cusp of a normal (G) and wide (H) RM boot fit.
 They had both widths in my boot size across the popular styles (although most were in G fitting).
-The availability of sizes can change from week to week.
+Notwithstanding, the availability of sizes can change from week to week.

 I ended up purchasing this pair of Comfort Turnouts for $275.
 Very satisfied.

-At the time of writing, the majority of popular boots, such as the Craftsman, in decent nick, will be in the $349-$400 range.
-Yet, I found some bargains at around the $300 mark.
+At the time of writing, the majority of popular boots, such as the Craftsman, in decent nick, cost between $349-$400+.
+Yet I found some bargains at around the $300 mark.
 Infact, I picked up a pair of Comfort Turnout's (pictured above) for $275, which normally retail for $545.
-It should not noted that I found a small price difference between stores.
-Personally, I would be more reluctant to purchase a pair off the clearance floor for $400, when for $145 more, I could pick up a perfect, new pair.
+It should not noted that I found a small price difference between stores when I contacted them for this blog post.